bschmeck/slax/README.md

 end
 ```

+### Initialization

-The parser module's `init` function will be called prior to start of parsing.
-The optional `state` keyword can be used in conjunction with the `use` declaration to provide an argument to the `init` function:
+The parser module's `init/1` function will be called prior to start of parsing.
+The value returned by the `init/1` function will be passed to the first invocation of `handle/2`.
+An optional `state` keyword can be used in conjunction with the `use` declaration to provide an argument to the `init` function:

 ```
 defmodule StateParser do